-A course addressing the role cultural identity plays in students' experiences in schools and how theories of prejudice, feminism, and cultural diversity can help explain patterns of behavior in schools.
-Students are encouraged to self-assess values, attitudes, and dispositions.
-Students will examine curricular changes necessary to address inclusion of all students in today's schools.
-This course requires candidates in the Master of Arts in Teaching Program to obtain eight (8) field experience hours as designated by the course syllabus which is in compliance with 16 KAR 5:040 Section 3.
+This course addresses the role cultural identity plays in students' experiences in schools and how theories of prejudice, feminism, and cultural diversity can help explain patterns of behavior in schools.
+Candidates are encouraged to self-assess values, attitudes, and dispositions.
+Candidates will examine curricular changes necessary to address inclusion of all students in today's schools.
+Candidates will review professional literature that is current (within the last 5 years).
+Requires 8 hours of clinical experience.